 MaryAnn Hu is a faculty member at the USC School of Dramatic Arts.

-Film credits include Elanore in the indy film Wilde Wedding (2017), DeLoba, Falling for Grace.
-TV credits include the HBO Max mini series The Flight Attendant (recurring), Elementary, Madam Secretary, Nurse Jackie, Law & Order and also recurred on the NBC sitcom WHOOPI as SooLin.
+Film credits include Elanore in the indie film Wilde Wedding (2017), DeLoba, Falling for Grace.
+TV credits include the HBO Max mini-series The Flight Attendant (recurring guest star), Elementary, Madam Secretary, Nurse Jackie, Law & Order and also recurred on the NBC sitcom WHOOPI as SooLin.

 Hu studied under Wynn Handman and is a graduate of the Upright Citizens Brigade for Improv Comedy and Sketch Writing.
 She also performs on the indie-improv scene with Baby Grand: The Improvised Musical and The Picklebacks.
-She has served on the NFAA/Youngarts Theater Panel (2019, 2020 and 2021), Solo performance coach for the National High School Music Theater Awards, also known as the Jimmy Awards (2018 and 2019).
+She serves as chair, in addition to proudly being on the NFAA/Youngarts Theater Panel (2019-present).
+Solo performance coach for the National High School Music Theater Awards, also known as the Jimmy Awards (2018-present).
 She has also served as an adjunct professor at NYU Tisch New Studio Broadway and guest lectures at numerous institutions.
 She is the recipient of the 2021 Ron Van Lieu Teaching Fellowship in the Teacher Development Program from the National Alliance of Acting Teachers.
 She also became a Meditation and Mindfulness Teacher in early 2021, having trained in a two-year professional certification program for teaching awareness and compassion-based practices with Jack Kornfield and Tara Brach through the Greater Good Science Center at the University of California, Berkeley.